 Subprime mortgages are loans that granted to people with poor or even bad credit ratings.
 In return for the loan, the borrower pays a higher rate of interest.
 However, after a specified period, the rate should drop to the ‘normal’ interest rate.
 That is how it should have worked.
 But, the subprime mortgages were often sold on to a different bank without the knowledge of the borrower.
 Often, this meant a sudden hike in the interest rate from the new bank that had taken over the loan.
 Furthermore, there were no regulations in place to stop this process from happening more than once.
 Thus, a mortgage taken out with bank ‘A’ could end up with bank ‘D’ with frequent changes to the original contract for rates, terms and conditions.

 Part of the problem in the UK was that banks and building societies had merged into large institutions.
 The only focus for these banks was high profits.
 Many of these large banks have CEOs’ with a background in other industries or retail sales but not in finance or banking.
 One of the most popular building societies in the UK was Northern Rock.
-The business sold over 200,000 subprime mortgages in the two years before April 2008 when the bank had to be rescued by government nationalisation.
+The business sold over 200,000 subprime mortgages in the two years before April 2008 when the government nationalised the bank.

 Banking Crisis – Central Bank Losses

-Two other large banks, HBOS and RBS were prominent in the lending spree that occurred during the early 2000s.
+Two other large banks, HBOS and RBS headed the lending spree during the early 2000s.
 HBOS was a company formed by the Halifax Building Society and the Bank Of Scotland.
-But, the roots of the former company lay in many other smaller building societies which had been swallowed up and converted into a bank.
+But, the roots of the former company lay in many other smaller building societies which had merged into one bank.
 At the time before the crisis, it was the fifth-largest bank in the UK.
 In 2003 an in-depth undercover sting by investigative reporters from a TV programme accused the bank of systematic fraud concerning mortgages.
 The programme uncovered that the bank advised borrowers to lie about their earning when completing self-certification forms for a home loan.

-As early as 2004, the directors of the bank were warned about taking excessive risks.
-By March 2008 there were rumours that the company had requested emergency funding from the Bank of England.
-The subsequent takeover by Lloyds Bank in September 2008 allowed the truth about the toxic loans to be exposed.
+As early as 2004, people warned the directors of the bank about taking excessive risks.
+The subsequent Lloyds Bank takeover in September 2008 exposed the truth about the toxic loans.
 Lloyds posted a loss of £10 billion for HBOS in early 2009.
 Such was the far-reaching damage of the banking crisis.